makerdao/dockerized-auction-keeper/README.md

 ### Setup flip keepers

 After following the setup procedure below, this keeper works out of the box under the following configuration:
-- Participates in up to 100 active ETH-A or BAT-A or USDC-A or USDC-B or WBTC-A or TUSD-A or KNC-A or ZRX-A or MANA-A or USDT-A or PAXUSD-A or COMP-A or LINK-A or LRC-A Flip auctions; it does not start new ones
+- Participates in up to 100 active ETH-A or ETH-B or BAT-A or USDC-A or USDC-B or WBTC-A or TUSD-A or KNC-A or ZRX-A or MANA-A or USDT-A or PAXUSD-A or COMP-A or LINK-A or LRC-A Flip auctions; it does not start new ones
 - Begins scan at a prescribed auction id - we recommend starting at:
   - `mainnet` - 0 for all collateral types
   - `kovan` - 0 for all collateral types